lokalokes/metagenomics/day 5.md

 │ METABAT__35 │ BACTERIA │          0.9 │          85.92 │              0 │          320 │        2046664 │
 │ METABAT__36 │ BACTERIA │          0.9 │          84.51 │              0 │           83 │         888464 │
 │ METABAT__37 │ BACTERIA │          0.8 │          71.83 │           1.41 │          194 │         934790 │

+A total of 1,379 single-copy core genes with taxonomic affiliations were successfully initialized from the contigs database